-Is the summer program open to non-Assumption students?
+Is the summer semester open to non-Assumption students?

 Absolutely!
 Assumption College welcomes all students enrolled in a recognized undergraduate institution of higher learning to take courses during the summer.
-Students who graduate from high school in June 2014, and are accepted to a recognized college or university, are also invited to take courses to advance their academic studies.
+Students who graduate from high school in June 2016, and are accepted to a recognized college or university, are invited to take courses during the second session to advance their academic studies.

-What are the tuition and fees for the summer program at Assumption?
+What is tuition for the summer semester at Assumption?

-The tuition for each class in the Summer Program is $2,500 per course.
-Please click here for additional fees.
+The tuition for each class in the Summer Program is $1,350 per course.

 Which classes are offered, and where will they be held?

-Assumption College offers summer classes in Graphic Design, Mathematics, Business, English, Psychology, Philosophy and more.
+Assumption College offers a variety of summer classes - online and in the classroom - in Business, English, Graphic Design, Mathematics, Psychology, Theology and more.
 Many classes will help fulfill students’ general education obligations.
 Please click here for a complete list of courses and the class schedule.

 How many sessions are there?